daveisagit/blocksets/README.md

 systems and so we will not consider this for v1.
 We may look at again if there are meaningful use cases for it.

-#### Storage
+### Optimisation

-Storing block data as a Block object has an overhead of 472 bytes for garbage collection.
-Within a LGS object block we have the option of storing the definition as the normalised tuple if we wish to save on that.
-However, we may want to store the reference to a block against a grid marker in which the object reference is better suited.
+#### Complexity

-## TODO - Reminders
+N = Number of block operation layers to normalise

-- [x] Normalisation
+- Establish the grid markers in each dimension and map their ordinates to markers using a binary search.
+NLog(N)
-- [x] 3D tests
+- Create a cross section for each marker in each dimension.
+(2N^2)^d at worse

-- [ ] BlockSet operations Union / Intersection / Difference
+#### Memory

-- [ ] PyPI registration
+Storing block data as a Block object has an overhead of 472 bytes per block object (for garbage collection).
+Although it is unlikely to impact we may be inclined to prefer a simple tuple to a block when it comes to modelling any transient structures.

 ## Testing Strategy